-As a performer, you want to inspire a large fan base of raving fans.
-That leads to ratings success, bonuses and satisfaction in this amazing, wonderful business of radio.
+As a radio performer, most personalities want to inspire a large fan base of raving fans.
+That leads to rating success, bonuses, and satisfaction in this amazing, wonderful business of radio.
 But how do we do that?
-What is it that separates good, well-executed shows from those that are more important than just presenting an acceptable listening experience?
+What separates the well-executed shows from those that are truly important?
+And how can show do more than just presenting an acceptable listening experience?
 The difference is passion.
 And it’s complicated.
-You have to figure out the passion puzzle.
+Winning shows figure out the passion puzzle.

 Passion is an interesting thing.
-It’s hard to define, and it’s elusive.
+It’s hard to define.
+It’s elusive.

-I work with many personalities who love being on the radio, but don’t really have a passionate fire that drives their performance.
-These shows are often technically solid, but lack that hard-to-define special ingredient that transcends mastery of the basics.
+I work with many personalities who love being on the radio but don’t have a passionate fire that drives performance.
+These shows are often technically solid but lack a special ingredient that transcends mastery of the basics.
 Yet that ingredient makes all the difference in the world.

-Give me one personality that lacks experience but has a burning desire to succeed and we’ll create a success.
-It may take awhile, but it will happen.
+Give me a personality that lacks experience but has a burning desire to succeed and we’ll create success.
+It may take a while, but it will happen.
 It’s the #1 ingredient, and one of the things I emphasize in my Audience Magnet Course.

-Roy WIlliams, The Wizard of Ads, says following your passion is a myth.
-He believes we don’t succeed by following our passion, but rather by being passionate about what we do.
+Roy Williams, The Wizard of Ads, says following a passion is a myth.
+He believes we don’t succeed by following a passion, but rather by being passionate about what we do.
 And that “what we do” can be anything.

 Williams says that of all the truly successful people he’s worked with, not a single one has ever said they got into their business because they followed their passion.
 Instead, he says,